horodchukanton/FlashChecker/README.md

 Check that config contains something meaningful for your setup.
 This chapter will be extended

-## Open Source
+## ACKNOWLEDGMENTS
 The bin folder contains the 'disk-filltest.exe'.
-It is borrowed from https://github.com/bingmann/disk-filltest Mind his work too.
+It is borrowed from https://github.com/bingmann/disk-filltest \
+Mind bingmann's work too and possibly star his repository.

 ## TODO